rafaelcoelho/jsproxy/README.md

 ### Multiple Response Support
 The configuration key `multipleResponseEnable` is utilized in order to provide support for multiple response upon the same request.

-By defautl this configuration is set to `false`
+By default this configuration is set to `false`

 For instance:
  > Read -> Update -> Read